alannajoanne/alannajoanne.github.io/about.md

 <br>

-<center style="font-family: Courier New; font-size: 25px; ">MEDIA & COMMUNICATIONS MANAGER <br> With a strong focus in the arts and creative industries, my mission is to provide my services in a way that is meaningful, collaborative, and unique.</center>
+<center style="font-family: Courier New; font-size: 25px; ">With a strong focus in the arts and creative industries, my mission is to provide my services in a way that is meaningful, collaborative, and unique.</center>

 <br>
 <div class="poem">